SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 with associated values allowing for additional information about the nature of an error to be communicated.
-For example, here's how you might represent the error conditions of operating a vending machine:
+For example, here's how you might represent the error conditions of operating a vending machine inside a game:

 .. testcode:: errorHandling

    -> enum VendingMachineError: ErrorType {
           case InvalidSelection
-          case InsufficientFunds(centsNeeded: Int)
+          case InsufficientFunds(coinsNeeded: Int)
           case OutOfStock
       }